mateibarbu19/parallel-and-distributed-algorithms/laboratories/lab-03/README.md

 4. Then `P / 4` threads merging the resulting sorted chunks in step 3.

 Let's say we first wanted to merge the `P` sequentially sorted parts.
-If a thread has it's last bit 0, it will merge it's designated array with the one adjacent to it.
+If a thread has its last bit 0, it will merge its designated array with the one adjacent to it.
 Now move on the the next least significant bit, if it is 0, then merge the resulting sorted chunk from the last step, of length `2 * N / P`, with the